Augusta02/assessment_meritinc/README.md

 The qualitative results reveal a consistent pattern.
 The model performs well in areas containing multiple visually distinct classes, where each land cover type has a clear and different appearance.
 Test Sample 2 demonstrates this: water, roads, buildings, and farmland look visually different from each other, and the model's sparse training points were sufficient to learn these distinctions.

-The model struggles on scenes where a single dominant class covers most of the image and contains internal visual diversity.
-For **Test Sample 3 (mIoU: 0.1605)** and **Test Sample 4 (mIoU: 0.2679)**, the ground truth is predominantly Agriculture.
-However, agricultural fields contain many different crop types, growth stages, greenhouse structures, and shadows, which look visually distinct from each other.
-With only 10 labeled points in the Agriculture region, the model sees only a fraction of this visual diversity and misclassifies many Agriculture sub-regions as Forest, Barren, or Road.

 **Test Sample 3**